peterycky/riskometer-front/README.md

 Should be viewed from mobile, **Not styled to work on multitude of screen sizes**.

-Hosted on GH Page: https://peterycky.github.io/riskometer-front/
+Hosted on GH Pages: https://peterycky.github.io/riskometer-front/

+#### Note: To work properly, you should add a valid identifier key as URI parameter.
+#### Note: App status depends on servers status.
+If the server https://jsonvir.iwareprint.eu/ is unreachable, then app won't work. 🤭

 ---
-Note: To work properly, you should add a valid identifier key as URI parameter.

-Note: App status depends on servers status.
-If the server https://jsonvir.iwareprint.eu/ is unreachable, then app won't work. 🤭

 ## Available Scripts